Magpie geese and waterfowl season dates

 In the Northern Territory (NT), you can only hunt for magpie geese and waterfowl during the hunting season.

-The official hunting season will open every year from 6 September to 4 January.
+The official hunting season will open the first Saturday in September every year.
+This year the season will run from 5 September 2026 to 3 January 2027.

 You must have a hunting permit.